kebireri/kebireri/README.md

 ## 🧠 Learning Journey

 ### ✅ What I've Learned
-☁️ **Cloud fundamentals:** understanding how cloud computing works including shared responsibility, scalability, global infrastructure, pricing models, and core Azure services.
+- **Cloud fundamentals:** Understanding how cloud computing works including shared responsibility, scalability, global infrastructure, pricing models, and core Azure services.
-🧩 **Azure basics:** managing resources, regions, and deployment models via the Portal and CLI.
+- **Azure basics:** Managing resources, regions, and deployment models via the Portal and CLI.
-🔐 **Identity & access:** using Azure AD and RBAC to secure and organize resources.
+- **Identity & access:** Using Azure AD and RBAC to secure and organize resources.

 ### 🚀 What I'm Learning
-⚙️ **Cloud operations:** configuring and managing Azure compute, storage, and networking.
+- **Cloud operations:** Configuring and managing Azure compute, storage, and networking.
-🧭 **Governance & cost:** using policies, tagging, and budgeting to ensure compliance and efficiency.
+- **Governance & cost:** Using policies, tagging, and budgeting to ensure compliance and efficiency.
-🐧 **Automation & scripting:** PowerShell, Bash, and Linux fundamentals.
+- **Automation & scripting:** PowerShell, Bash, and Linux fundamentals.
-💡 **Infrastructure as Code (IaC):** deploying with **ARM templates** and **Bicep**.
+- **Infrastructure as Code (IaC):** deploying with **ARM templates** and **Bicep**.

 ### 🌱 What’s Next
-- **Solution design:** planning secure, scalable, and resilient Azure architectures.
+- **Solution design:** Planning secure, scalable, and resilient Azure architectures.
-- **DevOps practices:** implementing CI/CD with GitHub Actions and Azure DevOps.
+- **DevOps practices:** Implementing CI/CD with GitHub Actions and Azure DevOps.
-- **Monitoring & optimization:** using Azure Monitor and Log Analytics to ensure performance and reliability.
+- **Monitoring & optimization:** Using Azure Monitor and Log Analytics to ensure performance and reliability.

 ---